 A specific aim this year is to ensure that the number of incidents and the sickness levels related to musculo-skeltal injuries Is reduced.
-We have made progress during 2018-19, with the rate sickness decreasing form 7.1 to 1.7 per 1000 incidents.
-However the level of response within the staff survey identifying staff suffering from these injuries has increased from 47% to 52%.
-This does not include success rates.
+We have made progress during 2018-19, with the rate sickness decreasing form 7.1 to 1.7 per 1000 incidents, however the level of response within the staff survey identifying staff suffering from these injuries has increased from 47% to 52%.